 1) A degree of natural ability or practical skill in relation to sport of any sort.

 2) Enthusiasm to learn about the related exam topics.

 Learning to fly an aircraft is one thing and becoming a pilot is another!
 As a pilot you employ the practical skills you have acquired but through knowledge you are a decision maker.
 Aircraft performance, air law, meteorology, navigation and human performance will have a bearing on every flight!
 The better your knowledge the more fun you will have flying and the safer it will be.

 What are the weather limits on training?

-We generally avoid training in rain or in winds greater than 15kts – that’s 20mph.
+We generally avoid training in rain or with surface winds greater than 20kts – that’s 23mph.
 Limits vary a little too with aircraft type, the extent of the cross wind, where individuals have got to in the syllabus and on the extent of their ability.
 We always want you to enjoy your flight, we must never compromise safety and the flight must be a positive learning experience.
 If we suspect there is a chance that any one of these three elements may not be achievable then we do not fly.

 What about ground school?